Skills for Success (Essential Skills) Summary

 Reading

-Sprinkler fitters read texts such as short descriptions and directions on labels for products.
-They read bulletins, manuals, work orders, reports and procedures when installing, operating, diagnosing, maintaining, inspecting and repairing equipment.
-They also read emails and memos from supervisors, co-workers and suppliers about ongoing work.
+Sprinkler fitters read texts such as short descriptions, warnings and directions on labels for products.
+They read codes, standards, regulations, specifications, bulletins, manuals, work orders, reports, documents and procedures when installing, testing, servicing, operating, diagnosing, maintaining, inspecting and repairing equipment.
+They also read emails, texts and memos from supervisors, co-workers and suppliers about ongoing work.

 Document Use